Banshee (TV series): Production

-For the first three seasons, filming took place mainly in the Mooresville, North Carolina area.
-In addition to Mooresville, other area locations were used including Huntersville, Mount Ulla, Lincolnton, Salisbury, Charlotte, Monroe, Gastonia and Waxhaw.
-Because North Carolina's legislature chose not to continue tax credits for filming movies and TV series, the show moved to the Pittsburgh, Pennsylvania area, centering in the suburb of Vandergrift, Pennsylvania.
+For the first three seasons, filming took place mainly in the Mooresville, North Carolina, area.
+In addition to Mooresville, other area locations were used including Huntersville, Mount Ulla, Lincolnton, Salisbury, Charlotte, Monroe, Gastonia, and Waxhaw.
+Because North Carolina's legislature chose not to continue tax credits for filming movies and TV series, the show moved to the Pittsburgh, Pennsylvania, area, centering in the suburb of Vandergrift, Pennsylvania.
 Pennsylvania has continued to offer tax incentives.

 Reception

-The first season of Banshee received a 66% score on Rotten Tomatoes, an average rating of 6.10/10, sampled from 35 reviews.
-The website's critics consensus reads, "Its trappings are nothing new and Its lurid combination of violence and sex will likely turn away some viewers, but Banshee can be entertaining in some distinctive ways."
-Seasons 2, 3, and 4 received scores of 94%, 100%, and 100% respectively.
-On Metacritic it has a weighted average score of 66/100 based on reviews from 29 critics, indicating "generally favorable reviews."
+The first season of Banshee holds a 67% approval rating on Rotten Tomatoes, with an average rating of 6.10/10 and based from 36 reviews.
+The website's critics consensus reads: "Its trappings are nothing new and its lurid combination of violence and sex will likely turn away some viewers, but Banshee can be entertaining in some distinctive ways."
+Seasons 2, 3, and 4 received approval ratings of 94%, 100%, and 100% respectively.
+On Metacritic, season 1 holds a weighted average score of 66 out of 100 based on reviews from 29 critics, indicating "generally favorable reviews".

 The Wall Street Journal critic Dorothy Rabinowitz wrote, "Its smartness comes shining through despite the claptrap (none worse than the parade of sex scenes, soft-porn variety, whose noisiness is exceeded only by their unconvincingness); its story, littered with intriguingly repellent characters, like Kai Proctor (Ulrich Thomsen), local evil tycoon, grows ever more enticing".
 The San Francisco Chronicle said about Banshee, "It has a solid pedigree.
 It's also part of Cinemax's effort to expand its original programming.
-That effort pays off with Banshee".
+That effort pays off with 'Banshee'".
+The Pittsburgh Post-Gazette wrote "it's the characters of Banshee and their labyrinth of relationships that make the show an engrossing, entertaining portrait of a fictional small town."
 The A.V.
 Club included season 3 on its list of the best TV of 2015, describing it as "upping the emotional stakes to almost unbearable levels."

 Banshee has also had less favorable reviews.
-A Boston Herald critic described the series as: "A slow-pokey drama punctuated by shocking violence and sex".
+A Boston Herald critic described the series as a "slow-pokey drama punctuated by shocking violence and sex".